samboy/rg32hash/README.md

 I understand that tinyrg32.c still has some bloat in it; which is why I have made...

-# nanorg32 RadioGatún[32] in 579 bytes
+# nanorg32 RadioGatún[32] in 577 bytes

 This program will be compiled in to the “bin/” directory.

-nanorg32.c is a C-language RadioGatún[32] implementation in 579 bytes,
+nanorg32.c is a C-language RadioGatún[32] implementation in 577 bytes,
 using lines under 75 characters long.
-There are no warnings when compiling with -Wall -Wpedantic in gcc 7.3.0, a recent version of clang (LLVM), nor are there any warnings or errors when compiled with TCC 0.9.25.
+There are no warnings when compiling with `-Wall -Wpedantic` in gcc 7.3.0, with `-Wall -Wpedantic` in clang 5.0.1, nor are there any warnings or errors when compiled with TCC 0.9.25.

 nanorg32.c is public domain.